nss-group-projects/List-Generator/README.md

 List Generator is an app that allows a user to generate a shopping list by selecting items from a specific store.

 - The user will be able to see all the item categories on the page.
-- The user will have the ability to select the store they wish to create a shopping list for from a dropdown.
+- The user will have the ability to select a store from a dropdown.
 - Once a store is chosen, the items from the selected store will be displayed on the page under the correct categories.
-- The user will have the ability to select the items they wish to build their shopping list.
+- The user will have the ability to select the items they want to build their shopping list.
 - When the user clicks on the "Make list" button, the list will display at the bottom of the page with the store name and the date it was created.
 - When the user clicks on the list, it will expand, displaying the contents of the list.
 Clicking on the list name again will collapse the list.